pulibrary/dpul-collections/architecture-decisions/0002-indexing.md

 end
 ```

-## Commonalities between Hydrator, Transformer, Indexer
+## Commonalities between Processors

-Each of these will keep track of the last object they acted on in a LogLocationTable with the following structure:
+Each Processor will keep track of the last object they acted on in a LogLocationTable with the following structure:

 | id   | log_location | log_version | type    |
 |------|--------------|-------------|---------|
 | INT  | varchar      | INT         | VARCHAR |

-For Hydrator, log_location is figgy_updated_at
+- For Hydrator, log_location is figgy_updated_at
-For Transformer, log_location is a log_order value from the HydrationLog
+- For Transformer, log_location is a log_order value from the HydrationLog
-For Indexer, log_location is a log_order value from the TransformationLog
+- For Indexer, log_location is a log_order value from the TransformationLog

-log_version (table I’m writing)

-the ways log_location works is: stuff
-(table I’m reading)
+The log_version will be the same for each Processor within a given pipeline.
+It will be configured manually before a full pipeline run.
+It will be used to read the correct rows out of each log.

 ## Concurrent Logic